Click here to listen to a reading of this blog:

 I also had a whole host of things checked through Medichecks, including red and white blood cells, iron panel, Vitamin D and B12, and all came back good with my B12 being right at the top of the range.

 Around April time, everything was going really well – my acne was clearing up, I had more energy than I could remember in recent memory and I was excited about my upcoming wedding and honeymoon.
-The problem is, when we went abroad for both our wedding day and then honeymoon, we were out of the country (and so out of the routine of everything) for a good month and something I’m not comfortable with sharing publicly just yet, also coincided with it, which lead to my body having a flare up in heavy fatigue, irregular periods, acne, sex hormone imbalances and all sorts.
-It was a big step backwards in my health if I’m honest.
-And at some point I’ll properly fill you in on the details of this event that took all the hard work I’d done backwards.
+The problem is, when we went abroad for both our wedding day and then honeymoon, we were out of the country (and so out of the routine of everything) for a good month and a miscarriage also coincided with it, which lead to my body having a flare up in heavy fatigue, irregular periods, acne, sex hormone imbalances and all sorts.
+It was a big step backwards in my health if I’m honest as well as being upsetting as obviously a miscarriage is never a pleasant experience.

 However, a month in to these lifestyle changes and I was experiencing signs of leaky gut and Candida (yeast overgrowth) all over again.
 I was painfully bloated, gassy, with acne flaring back up and fatigue always hovering.
 Initially thinking it was dairy causing it, I eliminated all dairy but then realised that because I’d never properly finished the programme I was on to overcome my gut issues and instead it had actually been abandoned amongst many other things going on, that this was the likely culprit.